Get Ready to Celebrate Nurses!

-Seven years later, in 1982, President Reagan signed a proclamation declaring May 6 National Recognition Day for Nurses, and since then the ANA, which has supported the profession since 1896, has been the driving resource behind the celebrations.
-They’ve added more reasons and ways to celebrate and honor the contributions that nurses make to the community—including May 8 as National Student Nurses Day.
+Seven years later, in 1982, President Reagan signed a proclamation declaring May 6 National Recognition Day for Nurses.
+Since then, the ANA, which has supported the profession since 1896, has been the driving force behind the celebrations.
+It’s added more reasons and ways to celebrate and honor the contributions that nurses make to the community, including designating May 8 as National Student Nurses Day.

-How to Participate
+How You Can Participate